 I have delinquencies.
 Am I eligible?

-If you are an existing business with a new location that otherwise qualifies (gross receipts under $2M, location is storefront commercial use and non-formula retail), then you are eligible for the program if you clear up the delinquencies.
+If you are an existing business with a new location that otherwise qualifies (gross receipts under $5M and location is commercial use), then you are eligible for the program if you clear up the delinquencies.

 Why do I still have to pay for one location?

-If you are a new business, First Year Free and its fee waivers applies only to your locations that meet the program’s requirements.
-So for example, if you are a new business opening a storefront that is eligible and also a headquarters in an office building that is not (because it is not storefront commercial) any fees associated with permits and licenses for the storefront will be waived, but you will still need to pay fees associated with the headquarters.
+If you are a new business, First Year Free and its fee waivers applies only to your location(s) that meet the program’s requirements.
+So for example, if you are opening a new business location that is eligible and have a headquarters in an office building that is not (because it was registered before November 1, 2021) any fees associated with permits and licenses for the new location will be waived, but you will still need to pay fees associated with the headquarters.